Investment Training for Beginners: From Theory to Practice

 Shares are ownership stakes, in a business that can yield profits but also carry increased levels of risk.

-Corporate or government entities issue bonds, as debt securities that offer fixed interest payments to investors; they are typically perceived as risky compared to stocks.
+Corporate or government entities issue bonds, as debt securities that offer fixed interest payments to investors.
+They are typically perceived as risky compared to stocks.

-In the world of trading and commerce exist the concepts of supply and demand that influence price changes according to how investors feel and economic circumstances evolve; grasping these market mechanisms is key, to making investment decisions.
+In the world of trading and commerce exist the concepts of supply and demand that influence price changes according to how investors feel and economic circumstances evolve.
+Grasping these market mechanisms is key to making investment decisions.

 Investment Theories and Principles